Giesen Architecture is focused on creating sustainable solutions through refined simplicity in design and client collaboration.

 “During the design process I remember a discussion about which brown to paint the roof.
 The house had a number separate gables.
 John suggested painting each gable a different shade of brown.
 I was amazed that this was possible.
 We could do anything we wanted it seemed.”

-Half-way through his architectural studies at Victoria University in Wellington, William traveled to France ( at first as a Rugby player ) where he was offered a place at the Bordeaux School of Architecture and Landscape design.
-It was here that he studied under a number of renouned French Architects including the Pritzker winning architects, Lacation & Vassal.
+Half-way through his architectural studies at Victoria University in Wellington, William traveled to France ( at first as a Rugby player but with the intention to study ) where he was offered a place at the Bordeaux School of Architecture and Landscape design.
+It was here that he studied under a number of renowned French Architects including the Pritzker winning architects, Lacation & Vassal.
 Over this time William participated in student projects based in Casablanca and China, studying the way people lived and worked according to their environment.
+They called it “Anthropology of Space” .
+This has not been part of the NZ based studies.

-This focus on design through heritage and culture gave William a unique and holistic outlook, influencing his design approach.
+This focus on design through heritage, environment and culture gave William a unique and holistic outlook, influencing his design approach.

-William also worked as part of a team on a number of large scale architectural and urban competitions in France, including the redesign of the Bordeaux River Front and the development of the Bordeaux Tramway syst.
+William worked as part of a team on a number of large scale architectural and urban competitions in France, including the redesign of the Bordeaux River Front and the development of the Bordeaux Tramway system.

-He returned to New Zealand in 1999 and graduated as an Architect at Victoria University of Wellington in 2000.
+William returned to New Zealand in 1999 and graduated as an Architect at Victoria University of Wellington in 2000.
+Cecile and he set up Atelierworkshop soon after .
+Later trading as Bonnifait and Giesen.